sonots/fluentd-server/bench/result.md

-The conf body as followings, would be too small to evaluate:
+Take benchmark of `/api/:name`.
+The conf body is as following:

 ```
 <source>